 - Pack a travel health kit and read other health tips, including Eat and drink safely and Insect bite prevention, before you leave home.

 - Pack an extra supply of your prescription or over-the-counter medications in case you are away for longer than expected.
 Read Travelling with medication and Travelling with medical devices for more information.

 - Read our page on Alcohol, drugs and travel and make sure you understand the risks.

 - Make a travel checklist and read our publications, such as Bon Voyage, But...
 Essential Information for Canadian Travellers, Her Own Way - A Woman's Safe-Travel Guide and Well on Your Way - A Canadian’s Guide to Healthy Travel Abroad.

-If you are flying, check our Baggage and Airport Security page for information on what you can bring on a plane, pre-boarding identification requirements and an explanation of the airport security screening process.
+If you are flying, check our Air travel page for information on what you can bring on a plane, pre-boarding identification requirements and an explanation of the airport security screening process.
 If you have packed your baggage properly and have all of the necessary pre-boarding identification with you, you will make your way through airport security with a minimum of delay.
-And before you leave home, check the airport security screening wait time at your international airport and save time before you leave.
+Before you leave home, check the airport security screening wait time at your international airport to save time before you leave.

 If you are driving, be aware that border traffic volume will have increased, so avoid peak travel times.
 Save time by checking the U.S. customs and border protection border wait times for your port of entry before you to leave home.
 And when you return to Canada, check the U.S. to Canada border wait times and get home faster.